ChungkingLDY/bml4rsgo-matlab-code/README.md

-# Bayesian Myopic Learning for Generalized Ranking and Selection
+# Bayesian Myopic Learning Approach for Ranking and Selection with Generalized Objectives

 This repository contains MATLAB code and datasets used in the numerical experiments for the working paper: